Last Updated on June, 2025

 The time it takes to issue the correction plays a role, as delays can confuse the dog.
 Halo had the upper hand here, but the new SpotOn now outclasses it almost all the time by issuing the feedback then and there, NO DELAYS!

-Here’s precisely how the GPS fences work on the SpotOn.
+Now, here’s precisely how the GPS fences work on the SpotOn.
 First, choose the location and create a fence, then select the feedback and warning from the available two types of tone, vibration, and static stimulation, that’s it, the setup process is done.

 Now this is how all of these will work; if your dog is 10 feet away from the boundary, the first alert tone will come into play, if that does not work, the warning tone will take over if your dog is 5 feet away and finally, if your dog is on the boundary line, it’ll be either vibration or static stimulation (based on what you’ve chosen).

 And no, your dog won’t be corrected in any form when returning to the fence if he has escaped.
-This is one of the questions I get a lot of times.

 Moving on, GPS drift is another thing to keep in mind when dealing with these types of devices.